 Necessity is the Mother of Invention.

 About 20 years ago, Dr. Rick Shakalis went to get his daughter at the local horse stable after her training session was over.
 Like many other young girls her age, she was responsible for grooming her own horse.
 The stable manager said that her horse had a stubborn case of thrush and recommended that his daughter use one of commercial products that they kept around the barn.

 How the thrush treatment works!
 The objective of Dr. Shakalis and his research team was to target deeply rooted thrush without harming the surrounding hoof tissue.
 Caustic agents kill microbes, but they can also hinder the hoofs natural defense which is tissue rejuvenation.
 A normal hoof will grow 3/8” in a month.
 Thrush in a horse’s hoof is more of a bacterial infection than a fungus.
 They knew that bacteria thrive in moist environments that is dark and low in oxygen.
 The clefts of the frog are the perfect place for the bacteria to hide because they are often packed with muck and urine soaked manure.

 In simple terms, the formula they developed works in the following way: The key active ingredients are like birth control pills for bacteria and fungi reproductive system so that they can’t reproduce.
 As a result they die out naturally, without harming the surrounding tissue.
-Being a non-caustic formula allows the healthy tissue to thrive and grow out.
+Being a non-caustic formula allows the healthy tissue to thrive and prosper.
 Over-use of products containing caustic agents are harmful to tender new tissue and hinder their growth.